Jigar Shah: The Energy Gang

 Shah was a founding co-host of The Energy Gang, a podcast dedicated to exploring the technological, political and market forces driving energy and environmental issues.
 On a 2017 episode, Shah introduced the Jigar Shah Rule - "Countries should not have stupid policy".
 As noted by co-host Stephen Lacey, the new ruling is pulled directly from the Jigar Shah Playbook, which suggests you must have competitive options such as volumetric reductions and feed-in tariffs, and the way these were designed seven to eight years ago do not work.

 Loan Programs Office

-Energy Secretary Jennifer Granholm appointed Shah to direct the United States Department of Energy's Loan Programs Office in March 2021.
-The office provides $40 billion in loan authority to early-stage energy companies and climate technologies.
+Energy Secretary Jennifer Granholm appointed Shah to direct the United States Department of Energy's Loan Programs Office (LPO) in March 2021.
+The office initially provided $40 billion in loan authority to early-stage energy companies and climate technologies.